VolodiaPG/penguin/README.md

 ## Setup

 ### How to start
-First, you need to clone our git repositories : `https://github.com/VolodiaPG/penguin.git`.
+First, you need to clone our git repositorie : `https://github.com/VolodiaPG/penguin.git`.

 ### General setup